carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 <div style="font-size:1.5em">$$G(x,y) = \frac{1}{2\pi \sigma^2} e^{-\frac{x^2 + y^2}{2 \sigma^2}}$$</div>

 Where x and y are the "coordinates in our matrix, i.e. our row and columns. $$\sigma$$ controls the width of the Gaussian distribution.
-Convolving images with 2D Gaussian funcitons will change the value of each pixel to be a weighted average of the pixels around it, thereby "smoothing" the image.
-Convolving images with a Gaussian function denoises the image, which is often required in [edge-detection](https://en.wikipedia.org/wiki/Gaussian_blur#Edge_detection) since most algorithms to do this are sensitive to noise.
+Convolving images with 2D Gaussian functions will change the value of each pixel to be a weighted average of the pixels around it, thereby "smoothing" the image.
+Convolving images with a Gaussian function reduces the noise in the image, which is often required in [edge-detection](https://en.wikipedia.org/wiki/Gaussian_blur#Edge_detection) since most algorithms to do this are sensitive to noise.

 # Convolution on the CPU Using SciPy